Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

-Figure~\ref{fig:shunt_inductance}(a) shows the simulated external quality factor and Fig.~\ref{fig:shunt_inductance}(b) shows the coupling parameters as a function of the shunt inductance, using typical circuit parameters for our devices.
-Figures~\ref{fig:shunt_inductance}(c) and~\ref{fig:shunt_inductance}(d) display the measured magnitude and phase response of two nominally identical devices both with nanowire width $w$ = \SI{200}{\nano\meter}, one device with the shunt inductance and the other without.
-For a shunt with inductance $L_{s}$ = \SI{195}{\pH}, we increase $Q_{\mathrm{ext}}$ by a factor of roughly twenty at the cost of a small reduction in $\eta$ while remaining over-coupled.
+The shunting inductance forms a part of the circuit design.
+Figure~\ref{fig:shunt_inductance}(a) shows the simulated total quality factor $\Qtot$ and Fig.~\ref{fig:shunt_inductance}(b) shows the coupling parameters as a function of the shunt inductance, using typical circuit parameters for our devices.
+Figures~\ref{fig:shunt_inductance}(c) and \ref{fig:shunt_inductance}(d) display the measured magnitude and phase response of two nominally identical devices, both with nanowire width $w$ = \SI{200}{\nano\meter}, where one device has the shunt inductance and the other does not.
+For a shunt with inductance $L_{s}$ = \SI{195}{\pH}, we increase $\Qext$ by a factor of roughly twenty at the cost of a slight reduction in $\eta$ while remaining over-coupled.